Custom Conjugation Service

 Scientific research on nanoparticles (NPs) is intense as they have many potential applications in medicine, physics, optics, and electronics.
 NPs can be used to deliver a cargo, such as an anticancer drug, or a cohort of radionuclide atoms to a targeted region of the body.

-Coupling peptide to a large carrier protein containing T-cell epitopes allows the induction of a B-cell response to the entire immunogen, including the peptide.
+Allow the induction of a B-cell response to the entire immunogen, including the peptide.
 New synthetic peptides thus offer promise as vaccines.

 Conjugated oligonucleotides and peptides by covalent attachment can enhance the function of the oligonucleotide.
 Studies have shown that peptide and oligonucleotide conjugates have stronger target cell penetration and higher cell absorption efficiency than unmodified oligonucleotides.